pyodide/pyodide/docs/building_from_sources.md

 PYODIDE_PACKAGES="toolz,attrs" make
 ```

-Note that this environment variables must contain both the packages and their
+Note that this environment variable must contain both the packages and their
 dependencies.
 The package names must match the folder names in `packages/`
 exactly; in particular they are case sensitive.

 To build a minimal version of pyodide, set `PYODIDE_PACKAGES="micropip"`.
 The
-micropip package is generally always included for any non empty value of
+micropip and package is generally always included for any non empty value of
 `PYODIDE_PACKAGES`.